CNURobotics/flex_nav_turtlebot2_demo/README.md

 ### Startup of Flexible Navigation

+> NOTE: This section is only applicable if using manual start up.
-> NOTE: These are normally started by the `hw-tmux`, or `launch-onboard` scripts described above.
+> Otherwise, the `hw-tmux` or `launch-onboard` scripts described above
-> Our scripts allow making the selection via the `FLEX_NAV_SETUP` environment variable described above,
+> have already started these scripts with the selection made via
-> or you can manually start using:
+> the `FLEX_NAV_SETUP` environment variable.

 Then start one (and only one) of the following: